Corne2Plum3/Giphurs/README.md

 ## IMPORTANT

-**It was noticied that the commit c50a237fcde203bd1440b440425430d53fca83f3 was a breaking change, ruining the geometry of the font and making inconsistency.
-I'm working on that to have a sane source file of the font, starting from the sfd file before this commit, then apply what has been done and also the features I was working on.**

 The end goal is to upload this font on [Google Fonts](https://fonts.google.com/).

 I'm aware that there's already some issues, for example the font version being invalid for Google Fonts, but while I don't have a finished version, the version will be still under 1.0, it's intended.